BirtukanDegu/online_support_system/README.md

 use Email: admin@admin.com & Password: admin@admin.com   to login to admin page

-User can Create new ticket and see all their tickets.
+User can Create, Edit and Delete tickets and see all their tickets.

 Admin can visit other user's tickets and also can delete them.